ibexa/documentation-developer/docs/guide/http_cache.md

 eZ Platform allows caching request made by logged in users, this is what we refer to as (user) context aware cache.

 What it means is that HttpCache is unique per user permissions (roles and limitations), meaning there are variations of cache shared only among users that have the exact same permissions.
-So if user is browsing a list of children locations for instance, he will only see what he has access to even if the system has taken care of caching the rendering for you.
+So if user is browsing a list of children locations, for instance, he will only see what he has access to even if the system has taken care of caching the rendering for you.

 This is accomplished by varying on a header called `X-User-Hash`, which the system populates on the request for you.